Béla Kéler: Music director of the 2nd Regiment of the Duke of Nassau (1863–1866)

-In Mainz, Bardejov and Amsterdam (1867–1868)
+Mainz, Bardejov and Amsterdam (1867–1868)

 In the years 1867 to 1870, Kéler did not have any permanent engagements.
 He lived in rental accommodation in Wiesbaden, first at Michelsberg 23, and later at Marktstraße.
 In January and February 1867, Kéler conducted the Wiesbaden spa orchestra at carnival concerts in the historical Frankfurter Hof Hall in Mainz.
 Every Sunday and during holidays, he performed at concerts in the Wiesbaden Saalbau Schirmer.

 In July and August 1868, Kéler was staying in his native Bardejov region.
 On August 4, he organized, in cooperation with Count Ferencz Szirmay (1838–1871), a benefit concert in Bardejovské Kúpele in the aid of victims of a June fire in Bardejov, during which tens of houses burned down.

-In the middle of August 1868, Kéler returned to Wiesbaden, where on August 28 he conducted for the first time his new and what became his best-known waltz On the Beautiful Rhine I think of You, op.
-83, which has been compared to Johann Strauss's waltz On the Beautiful Blue Danube, op.
+In the middle of August 1868, Kéler returned to Wiesbaden, where on August 28 he conducted for the first time his new and what became his best-known waltz "On the Beautiful Rhine I Think of You", Op.
+83, which has been compared to Johann Strauss's waltz "On the Beautiful Blue Danube", Op.
 314.

 In December 1868, Kéler obtained an engagement for four concerts in Amsterdam from Johann Eduard Stumpff (1813–1879).
 At the first three concerts at the Frascati Theater, Kéler conducted exclusively his own compositions.
 At the fourth concert in the Parkzaal concert hall, which is considered the predecessor of today's Concertgebouw, he shared in the leading of the orchestra with the chief conductor Willem Stumpff (1826–1912).